Implements a Formatter according to the formatting standards of the Python language .

 .
 Now, each type may interpret this string in a type specific way.
 But most built-in Python types do it along what they call the "Format Specification Mini Language" .

 With this implementation, the approach is very similar.
 The only difference is that the "Format Specification Mini Language" is implemented for standard types right within this class.
-But before processing format_spec, this class will check if the argument type assigned to the placeholder disposes about a custom implementation of box function FFormat .
+But before processing format_spec, this class will check if the argument type assigned to the placeholder disposes about a custom implementation of box function FFormat.
 If so, this function is invoked and string format_spec is passed for custom processing.

 Information and sample code on how to adopt custom types to support this interface is found in the Programmer's Manual of this module, with chapter 4.3.
 Formatting Custom Types.

-For example, ALib class DateTime supports custom formatting with box-function FFormat_DateTime which uses helper class CalendarDateTime that provides a very common specific mini language for formatting date and time values .
+For example, ALib class DateTime supports custom formatting with box-function FFormat_DateTime which uses helper-class CalendarDateTime that provides a very common specific mini language for formatting date and time values.

-'!'
+symbol '!'

-if used prior to the colon ':'
+if used before the colon ':'

 defines what is called the conversion.
 With Python, three options are given: '!s'